-In the landscape of modern grief, we are witnessing a profound shift in how we choose to remember those we have lost.
-As an end-of-life consultant, I have seen families move away from the static nature of traditional urns toward more dynamic, tactile experiences.
-One of the most beautiful and enduring methods gaining popularity today is the process of turning Ashes Into Glass.
+How families choose to remember those they have lost continues to change.
+Many are moving away from the static nature of traditional urns toward more dynamic, tactile keepsakes.
+One enduring method gaining popularity is the process of turning Ashes Into Glass.
 This practice, often referred to as cremation glass or memorial glass, blends ancient artisanal techniques with the contemporary need for "meaning-making" after a loss.
-By encasing a small portion of remains within molten glass, we create a tangible connection that can be held, worn, and passed down through generations.
+By encasing a small portion of remains within molten glass, an artist creates a tangible connection that can be held, worn, and passed down through generations.

 The Science and Art of Cremation Glass